 Therefore, the impact of E on %Nc is not just significant for potato, but is also of much greater relative importance compared to other major crops (e.g., wheat, maize).
-This is because the magnitude of variability in %Nc due to G x E interactions is relatively greater for potato than other crops.
-In order to improve the understanding of this relationship between NUE and %Nc, future work should continue to better characterize the relative partitioning of potato biomass to tubers across G x E effects.
+This is because the magnitude of variability in %Nc due to G × E interactions is relatively greater for potato than other crops.
+In order to improve the understanding of this relationship between NUE and %Nc, future work should continue to better characterize the relative partitioning of potato biomass to tubers across G × E effects.

 Uncertainty in Critical N Concentration